1951–52 Greek Football Cup

 The 1951–52 Greek Football Cup was the tenth edition of the Greek Football Cup.
-The competition culminated with the Greek Cup final, replayed at Leoforos Alexandras Stadium, on 15 June 1952, because of the previous match (1 June) draw.
+The competition culminated with the Greek Cup final, replayed at Leoforos Alexandras Stadium, on 15 June 1952, because of the first match that took place on June 1st ended as a draw.
 The match was contested by Olympiacos and Panionios, with Olympiacos winning by 2–0.